NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

 ---
 banner:
-  title: Case-based ethics for algorithmic fairness nonprofit
+  title: Case-based ethics for algorithmic fairness
   image: images/banner-art.svg
   content: We work with international experts to formulate best-practices on ethical
     issues in data-analyses and algorithmic modelling